Get the latest from TODAY

 Whitney Lundeen's two-bedroom California apartment isn't just a sanctuary for herself and her sons.
 It's also the headquarters of her business.

-The single mom of two launched the dress company Sonnet James from her kitchen floor two years ago, and she continues to run the booming business out of the same Palo Alto home where she lives with her boys.
+The single mom of two launched the dress company Sonnet James from her kitchen floor in 2013, and she continues to run the booming business out of the same Palo Alto home where she lives with her boys.
+(Lundeen recently appeared on "Shark Tank" and was able to make a deal with Spanx founder Sara Blakely.)

 "It's the way of startup in Palo Alto," she said.
 "Rent is too expensive so you do everything out of your home."
 Fortunately, juggling it all hasn’t made the home any less of a charmed space for the family of three.

-Whitney recently let TODAY come by for a visit to the two-bedroom home, and like the whimsical mom, the space is imaginative.
+Whitney recently let TODAY Home visit the two-bedroom home and, like the whimsical mom herself, the space is imaginative.

 On her favorite room: “My favorite part of our home is our kitchen, because it’s the center of our home.
 I love to sit and enjoy food with my boys.
 And it has the pink sofa in it!”